Illogicstudios/control_room/README.md

-# Template Tool
+# Control Room

-> Template is a tool to ...
+> Control Room is a tool to set Arnold Settings and Override Settings in an unified UI

 ## How to install